celestiaorg/CIPs/cips/cip-pfb-limits.md

 ## Security Considerations

-This proposal does not introduce new security risks but impacts network behavior and user experience.
+This proposal does not introduce any new security risks.
+However, it does impact network behavior and user experience, which should be carefully considered during implementation.

 ## Copyright